 Ben Foster has made a career out of portraying complicated men with some relationship to trauma, in as quiet and subtle way as possible.
 We delve deep into the obscure, the under-rated, and the best work of his career and look at what makes it great.
-This is the eighth piece in our Special Issue on Debra Granik’s Leave No Trace , which is now available as an eBook.
+This is an excerpt from the ebook Leave No Trace: A Special Issue.
+Get your copy here.

 Ask most people about Ben Foster, and they’ll tell you he was the master of scenery chewing in Hell or High Water (2016), the creepiest of the creepy in Alpha Dog (2006), or the unexpectedly compelling villain in 3:10 to Yuma (2007).
 He made his name playing weirdos and creeps, but take a closer look at his entire filmography, and it’s impossible to pin him down.
 He started in comedy in the ‘90s, then pivoted to darker parts in the ‘00s.
 Somewhere along the way, he became a B-movie action star, while managing to quietly do some of the very best work in excellent but under-seen films.
 Foster is such a versatile actor he keeps getting typecast as something different.